Climate change: The long view

-Category: Climate Hits: 2What will the Earth be like for our children and grandchildren, as temperatures continue to rise?
+Category: Climate Hits: 13What will the Earth be like for our children and grandchildren, as temperatures continue to rise?
 We can be fairly certain of some things: Some regions will become inhospitable, as heat drives their inhabitants away or causes massive declines and changes in their ecosystems.
 Many other physical, chemical and biological processes will also be affected by rising temperatures that threaten critical ecosystem services such as food production, biodiversity and energy security.

 Read more https://www.sciencedaily.com/releases/2021/06/210615145604.htm